podefr/nucleus/README.md

 	</section>
 ```

 In this case, we have two plugins, one called 'bind', and the other one called 'listen'.
-We can configure Nucleus.js to accept more than one plugin by calling the 'addAll' method instead of just 'add':
+We can configure Nucleus to accept more than one plugin by calling the 'addAll' method instead of just 'add':

 ```js
 	// This is some UI with a doSomething method: